The King of Staten Island: Plot

 Scott talks with Ray's ex-wife Gina, who tells him several negative things about Ray, painting him as a homeless gambling addict.
 He relays this to Margie, only to end up in a physical confrontation with Ray when he hears what Scott told her.
 A furious Margie kicks both men out.

 With his friends in jail, Scott struggles to find a place to stay.
 He hopes that Kelsey will let him stay with her after they sleep together, but she is indignant when she recognizes his ulterior motives and refuses.
-Desperate, Scott goes to Ray's firehouse, where he is told he may stay in return for doing odd jobs.
-He gradually bonds with Ray and the other firefighters, who tell him stories about his father, which humanizes him and helps Scott accept his death.
+Desperate, Scott goes to Ray's firehouse, where he is told he may stay in return for doing chores.

+Scott gradually bonds with Ray and the other firefighters, who tell him stories about his father, which humanizes him and helps Scott accept his death.
 Ray learns from Harold that Scott is a talented artist, and agrees to let him tattoo his back as practice, but within certain limits.

 One day, a man shows up at the firehouse with an abdominal wound while Scott is there alone.
 He takes him to the hospital, where Ray arrives, using his firefighter connections to get the man the help he needs.
 Margie, who works as an emergency room nurse, sees Scott and Ray and reconciles with them both.

-Ray shows Margie his tattoos; a number of them are offensive or violate Ray's criteria, but the most prominent is one of Margie, Ray, Scott, and Claire together (plus Scott's dad as the sun).
+Ray shows Margie his tattoos; a number of them are offensive or violate his criteria, but the most prominent is one of Margie, Ray, Scott, and Claire together (plus their dad as the sun).
 Scott surprises Kelsey at the Staten Island Ferry, where she is heading into Manhattan to take a civil service exam.
 He rides on the ferry with her, where he confesses his love for her, and they kiss.
 Kelsey heads into the exam, asking him to wait for her.

 Cast

 Production

 On January 29, 2019, it was announced that Universal Pictures was producing a new film directed by Judd Apatow and starring Pete Davidson.
 The film was set to be written by Apatow, Davidson, and Dave Sirus with Apatow and Sirus also producing the film.
 Davidson first came to Apatow's attention while working on Trainwreck after he was recommended by Amy Schumer, and he was cast in a cameo role in that film.
 The story is based in part on Davidson's life, depicting what it might have been like if he had not become a comedian.

 In April 2019, Bel Powley, Bill Burr and Marisa Tomei were added to the cast.
 Maude Apatow and Pamela Adlon joined in May.
 In June 2019, Colson Baker, Jimmy Tatro, Ricky Velez, Steve Buscemi, Kevin Corrigan, Domenick Lombardozzi, Mike Vecchione, Moisés Arias, Lou Wilson and Derek Gaines joined the cast of the film.

-Principal photography began June 3, 2019, in Staten Island and continued during June and July.
+Principal photography began June 3, 2019, in Staten Island and concluded on August 9.